maxmurdoch/flock/README.md

 NetlifyCMS uses a `config.yml` file to determine which widgets to present in the CMS, so that it can edit the appropriate markdown.

+`gatsby-config.js` is the entry point of the site, but you'll rarely need to go into here.
+This is what essentially tells determines how the pages are built.
+It will create the page slugs and routing structure of the site based on the file directory structure of our markdown.

 ## How do I add a new web page?